nitish-raj/searxng-mcp-bridge/README.md

 3. **Restart MCP Client:** Restart the application using MCP (e.g., VS Code with the Roo extension) to load the new server configuration.

-## Setting up SearxNG
+## Setting up SearXNG

-You need a running SearxNG instance to use this bridge.
+You need a running SearXNG instance to use this bridge.
 Here are some options:

 1. **Using Docker (Recommended):**
    ```bash